rzvdaniel/GUIcpp/README.md

 # GUIcpp
 An OpenGL user interface written in C++ some time ago.
 It is not maintained anymore and it's here for reference.
-However, is has a twin brother (GUIsharp - https://github.com/rzvdaniel/GUIsharp) that is currently under active development.
-The difference between the two is that the first one was written in C++ and has it's own templating system while the last one is written in C# and takes advantage of the AngleSharp HTML parser to generate the UI element.
+However, is has a twin brother (GUIsharp - https://github.com/rzvdaniel/GUIsharp) that is currently under development.

 ## Screenshots
 ![Screenshot 01](/screenshots/01.jpeg?raw=true "Aqua look 01")